metrorailings/OwlBlog/content/posts/2021-preseason-review-steelers.md

 8\.5

 **COACHING TURNOVER**
 Coaching consistency has been the hallmark of these Pittsburgh Steelers going back the last couple decades.
-This year is no different - outside of a few assistant coaches, Pittsburgh has kept most of their coaching staff.
-Last year's offensive coordinator, Randy Fichtner, was let go following a disappointing year for the Steelers offense.
+This year is no different - outside of a few assistant coaches, Pittsburgh has kept most of their coaching staff from last season.
+Offensive coordinator Randy Fichtner was let go following a disappointing year for the Steelers offense.
 His quarterbacks coach was promoted to coordinator, but I'm skeptical anything will seriously change so long as Big Ben remains quarterback.

 ***